GalSim-developers/GalSim/README.md

 --------------

-After every GalSim general milestone we tagged a snapshot of the code at that moment, with the tag name "milestoneN" where N is the milestone number.
+After every GalSim general milestone we tagged a snapshot of the code at that moment, with the tag name `milestoneN` where N is the milestone number.

-You can see the available tags using the command "git tag -l" at terminal from within the repository.
+You can see the available tags using the command `git tag -l` at terminal from within the repository.

 The version of the code at any given milestone can then be checked out using the tag name, e.g.:

     $ git checkout milestone2

 This will then update your directory tree to the snapshot of the code at the milestone requested.
 (You will also get a message about being in a "detached"